What are they and are you eligible?

 You must pay the loan back within 25 years although you can repay it at any point beforehand.
 If you sell your property before the end of the repayment term, you must pay the loan back at that point.
 Bear in mind that the equity loan is a set percentage of the property’s value.
 Therefore, if the value of your home increases, so does the amount you need to repay when you sell it.
 On the other hand, if your home’s value decreases, you repay a lower amount.

 Criteria for the Help to Buy: Equity Loan scheme

 To qualify for this scheme, as well as needing a 5% deposit, the property you want to buy must be a new build with a value up to £600,000.
 You must use this property as your home rather than as an investment to rent out.
-This scheme is also restricted to first-time buyers or existing homeowners looking to move up the property ladder — you cannot own other properties other than the one you are looking to sell and move from.
-There is no salary limit for this scheme, so you still qualify for this equity loan even if you earn a high salary.
+This scheme is also restricted to first-time buyers or existing homeowners looking to move up the property ladder.
+You cannot own other properties other than the one you are looking to sell and move from.
+There is no salary limit for this scheme.
+Therefore, you still qualify for this equity loan even if you earn a high salary.

 London Help to Buy

 To reflect the high property prices in London, the government offers a higher equity loan for this region.
 Instead of receiving help with 20% of the purchase price, the government offers double this amount with an equity loan of 40%.
 As you have a 5% deposit to go with this, you only need to find a mortgage deal for 55% of the purchase value.

 What happens after 2021?

 When this scheme expires in 2021, a new one will take its place.
 The new scheme is for first-time buyers only and is set to run from April 2021 until March 2023.

 As with the current scheme, a deposit of 5% will be required.
 An equity loan of 20% of the property value will be available from the government with an interest-free period of 5 years.
 Regional price caps, however, will be set, being significantly lower than the current £600,000 property value limit.